neohugo/neohugo/docs/content/en/functions/css/Sass.md

   functions_and_methods:
     aliases: [toCSS]
     returnType: resource.Resource
+    # Build.Resource
     signatures: ['css.Sass [OPTIONS] RESOURCE']
 ---

 {{< new-in 0.128.0 />}}

-Transpile Sass to CSS using the LibSass transpiler included in Hugo's extended and extended/deploy editions, or [install Dart Sass](#dart-sass) to use the latest features of the Sass language.
+Transpile Sass to CSS using the LibSass transpiler included in Hugo when built with CGO, or [install Dart Sass](#dart-sass) to use the latest features of the Sass language.

 Sass has two forms of syntax: [SCSS] and [indented].
 Hugo supports both.